 “What’s your name?” she asked.

 He slurped down a spoonful of stew.
 “Mongo.
 Been livin’ out here fer twenny-some years.”
 He smacked his lips.
 “Try some grubbocks.
-Don’t taste nearly as good when it starts to go cold.”
+Don’t taste nearly so good when they start to go cold.”

 She inspected her bowl with a dubious eye.
 The idea of eating something called grubbocks didn’t exactly whet her appetite.
 She dipped her spoon below the surface of the stew, disturbing a host of suspicious-looking morsels.
 Some of it was plant matter, but—